ycdxsb/PocOrExp_in_Github/2019/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2019-15657](https://github.com/ossf-cve-benchmark/CVE-2019-15657) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2019-15657.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2019-15657.svg)

 ## CVE-2019-15642
  rpc.cgi in Webmin through 1.920 allows authenticated Remote Code Execution via a crafted object name because unserialise_variable makes an eval call.
-NOTE: the Webmin_Servers_Index documentation states &quot;RPC can be used to run any command or modify any file on a server, which is why access to it must not be granted to un-trusted Webmin users.&quot;
+NOTE: the Webmin_Servers_Index documentation states "RPC can be used to run any command or modify any file on a server, which is why access to it must not be granted to un-trusted Webmin users."